 - Change in Place or Program of Study Form

 - Important Reminders for Veteran Benefits

-- SC Free Tuition for the Dependents of Certain War Veterans
+- SC Free Tuition for Certain Veteran's Children

 - South Carolina Benefits for Active Duty and Military Veterans

 - ArmyIgnited for Army Reserves and National Guard Tuition Assistance

 - Selecting USC Lancaster in Army Ignited

 Military Tuition Assistance Information (by Branch of Service):